Please ensure Javascript is enabled for purposes of website accessibility Family Members | University of West Florida

 • A service member hospitalized or receiving outpatient care for a VA determine service-connected permanent and total disability may be eligible for DEA benefits.

 Eligible beneficiaries attending school will receive a monthly allowance based on the training time.
-The student will be responsible for submitting payment for tuition and fees to the university.
-We cannot submit your certification to the VA without your sponsor's social security number.
+The student will be responsible for submitting payment for tuition and fees to the University.
+We cannot submit your certification to the VA without your sponsor's Social Security Number.

-Florida Department of Veteran's Affairs Scholarships
+Florida Department of Veterans' Affairs Scholarships

 Steps to Apply: